tencentyun/intlcloud-documents/yehe_doc/管理与支持/计费相关/成本管理/成本分析_intl_en.md

 The cost report feature allows you to save the results of cost analysis as a report that can be easily referenced and shared.
 You can create a cost report from the Cost Explorer page, and you can edit or delete a report after it’s created.

--The report will save all the settings you configured for cost analysis.
+- The report will save all the settings you configured for cost analysis.
 If the time is set to a relative time period, the cost report will be updated automatically.

--Tencent Cloud provides three preset cost reports that can be viewed in the [Cost Report](https://console.cloud.tencent.com/expense/cost/report) page: Daily costs by service, Daily costs report, and Monthly costs by service.
+- Tencent Cloud provides three preset cost reports that can be viewed in the [Cost Report](https://console.cloud.tencent.com/expense/cost/report) page: Daily costs by service, Daily costs report, and Monthly costs by service.
 These preset reports cannot be modified or deleted.